apanthari/project_4/README.md

 Then the correlation between feature variables was found using distribution maps and correlation matrices.
 ![Correlation Heat Map](https://github.com/apanthari/project_4/assets/119544491/51a23c6b-2b98-4b6f-9abf-2e51d2fd2994)

-Normalizing the data using the MinMaxScaler was chosen to fit the feature variables within bounded intervals reflecting the bulk of the data and avoiding the unwanted focus on outliers.
+Normalizing the data using the MinMaxScaler was chosen to fit the feature variables within bounded intervals reflecting the bulk of the data and avoiding the focus on outliers.

-* K-Means and PCA
+### K-Means and PCA

 The K-means model revealed that optimal number of clusters is 3.